karanpratapsingh/HyperTrade/README.md

 **Steps**

-- Once all the tools are installed, execute `make prepare` to prepare local environment.
+- Once all the tools are installed, execute `make prepare` to prepare the local environment.
 - Create a `infrastructure/k8s/env.yaml` file and add your secrets as shown in `infrastructure/k8s/env.example.yaml`.
 - Review the configuration in `services/exchange/config.json`
 - Start development with `make dev` command.